simonmichael/hledger_site/src/index.md

  Net:                    ||      $4000
 ```

-Or an income statement, AKA profit and loss report, showing what you received and spent:
+An income statement (AKA profit and loss report), showing what you received and spent:
 ```cli
 $ hledger is -MTA
 Income Statement 2023-01-01..2023-02-28